Related news and articles

 Mr Lee pursued a claim for discrimination in the supply of goods and services.
 His claim received the support of the Equality Commission for Northern Ireland.
 Mr Lee succeeded in his claim at the first instance court.
 The company appealed to the Northern Ireland Court of Appeal, who still upheld the decision in favour of Mr Lee.
 The only remaining option for the company was a final appeal to the Supreme Court.

 Lady Hale, giving the lead judgment on behalf of the Supreme Court on 10th October, overturned the two previous decisions and upheld the appeal.
 The essential part of Lady Hale’s reasoning was that the bakery did not object to the customer’s sexual orientation, but to the slogan “Support Gay Marriage”.
 Lady Hale sums up her reasoning concisely at paragraph 22: “The objection was to the message, not the messenger.”
 Even if a heterosexual person requested a slogan in support of gay marriage the bakery would have rejected that order as well.

 The Supreme Court decision is not without controversy.
 Many commentators and campaigners have suggested the decision creates the risk of suppliers refusing services when it conflicts with their personal beliefs.
 However, it is important for businesses to realise that treating an employee or a customer less favourably because of a protected characteristic is still unlawful discrimination.
 The Supreme Court upheld that principle, but decided the actions of the bakery were not because of Mr Lee’s protected characteristics.

 These are complex issues, and we always recommend that further advice is obtained in such situations.
-If you have any questions on these issues please do not hesitate to contact our experts on 0161 941 4000 or by email firstname.lastname@example.org.
+If you have any questions on these issues please do not hesitate to contact our Employment lawyers on 0161 941 4000 or by email firstname.lastname@example.org.